 Window treatments should allow for plenty of natural light, enhancing the sense of space and cleanliness.
 They should help illuminate the space, rather than cloud it in darkness.

-For windows, you might only need to paint the sills or replace the frames around them.
+For windows, you might only need a fresh coat of paint on the sills or to replace the frames around them.
 But if the windows are foggy and aged, biting the bullet and updating them will serve you well in the long run.

 Want to streamline your Houston rental property management and maximize your ROI?
 Or maybe you have a property in Austin that you want to stop stressing over and start cash flowing with greater predictability?

 Let Green Residential help.
 Our comprehensive property management services make easy work of even the most challenging properties and tenants.
-We’ll do everything from help you list your properties and find tenants to collect rent and oversee maintenance requests and scheduling.
+We’ll do everything from help you list your rental properties and find prospective tenants to collect rent income and oversee maintenance requests and scheduling.
 Contact us today to learn more!